wacdev/async-exit-hook/readme.md

 // Add exit hooks for a signal or custom message:

+// Custom signal
-// Arguments are `signal, exitCode` exitHook.hookEvent('SIGBREAK', 21);
+// Arguments are `signal, exitCode` (SIGBREAK is already handled, this is an example) exitHook.hookEvent('SIGBREAK', 21);

 // process event: `message` with a filter